machal/cssmine-content/content/css3-background-clip.md

 Browser Support
 ---------------

 Let's put it simply: IE9+.
-Polyfills for IE8 do not even exists and there is no wonder… It's hard to find an example where they would be necessary.
+Polyfills for IE8 do not even exists and no wonder - it's hard to find a situation where they would be necessary.